nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 TPM attestation and remote server verification:

+* Agent generates private/public key pair for workload attestation

-- Agent generates attestation key (AK) using TPM
+* Agent generates attestation key (AK) using TPM for proof of residency on H.

-- Agent sends the AK attestation parameters (PCR quote etc.) and EK certificate to the server
+* Agent sends the AK attestation parameters (PCR quote, workload attestation public etc.) and EK certificate to the server

-- Server inspects EK certificate.
+* Server inspects EK certificate.
 If ca_path exists, and the EK certificate was signed by any chain in ca_path, validation passes

-- If validation passed, the server generates a credential activation challenge.
+* If validation passed, the server generates a credential activation challenge.
 The challenge's secret is encrypted using the EK public key.

-- Server sends challenge to agent
+* Server sends challenge to agent

-- Agent decrypts the challenge's secret
+* Agent decrypts the challenge's secret

-- Agent sends back decrypted secret
+* Agent sends back decrypted secret

-- Server verifies that the decrypted secret is the same it used to build the challenge
+* Server verifies that the decrypted secret is the same it used to build the challenge

-- Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key
+* Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key and Workload attestation public key

-## Composite location using Geo-location service (GL)
+## Agent gets attested composite location using Geo-location service (GL)
 Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).

 * Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
 Agent connects to GL using secure connection mechanism like TLS.
 Agent provides the gathered location to GL over the secure connection.